Unboxed-Software/solana-course/content/token22-metadata.md

 # Lab

 Now it is time to practice what we have learned so far.
-In this lab, we will create a script that will illustrate how to create an NFT with the `metadata` and `metadata pointer` extensions.
+In this lab, we'll create a script that will illustrate how to create an NFT with the `metadata` and `metadata pointer` extensions.

 ## 0. Getting started